 The apostle Paul had a positive perspective of his chains and sufferings; rather than holding a pity party, he saw God using his condition to advance the gospel (Philippians 1:12-20; 2 Corinthians 1:8-10; Acts 20:22-24).

 10. Recognize and accept those different from you.
 Being different does not mean that somebody is better than you in everything.
 Somebody will always be better than you in certain things, just as you’ll always be better than others in certain areas.
 That’s what obtains among nations of the world, too – comparative advantage.
 It is nothing strange.

 You should not, because somebody is better than you in certain areas, hinder yourself from giving your best in that same area or in other areas.
-There are some people that it’s exactly your type of person that they’re looking for.
+There are some people that it’s exactly a person like you that they’re looking for.
 If you’re discouraged and become passive, you deny them of the good things in you, which are good enough for them.